 ‘Twas the month before Christmas and all through Tampa Bay, the citizens were stirring, getting ready for the big day!
 The twinkle lights were hung from Busch Gardens to Lowry Park Zoo, and everyone wished Santa would skate in downtown too!
 So with Dad in his flip flops and you in your shorts take the little ones out for a night on the town and celebrate the holiday magic going down.
-These top 10 Tampa Bay holiday events are sure to delight kids of all ages during the holiday season.
+These top 10 holiday and Christmas events in Tampa Bay are sure to delight kids of all ages during the holiday season.

 Amusement Park Fun